YenruoY/Amaozn-price-tracker/README.md

 1. `url.list` file and a function to read the file
 1. `config` file and a function to read the file
 1. Add option to add cron job

+# Updates

+## 31/01/2024

+- Added helper functions (moved functions from `amazon_tracker.py` to `helper_functions.py`.
+- Added config file that is able to cache product data.
+- Now the config file can remove trackers from the product link.